montequie/darknet-network-topology/README.md

 # Darknet Netowrk Topology

-This project relate to a research work that aims to understand the network topology of the Darknet.
+This project relates to a research work that aims to understand the network topology of the Darknet.

 ## Getting Started